railwayapp/awesome-railway/README.md

 A list of videos showcasing the use of Railway.

 - [Coding on an iPad](https://www.youtube.com/watch?v=IWfkkaY5fXs): In this video, Joe Previte, an engineer at Coder, demonstrates how to deploy code-server (VSCode in the browser) to be able to access his environment from anywhere and write code on an iPad.
+- [Moving a Django website from Heroku to Railway](https://www.youtube.com/watch?v=do0otUW7454): In this video, Dennis demonstrates how to move a Django app that was hosted on Heroku to Railway.